 My competition this weekend features a new collection of beginner to pre-grade one piano pieces written by composer June Armstrong.

 Safari consists of 23 elementary pieces and follows the course of a day in Africa, starting with African Dawn and ending with Night Sky with Stars.
 You can meet all the animals along the way – gazelles, flamingos, lions, giraffes, hyenas, monkeys, elephants and many others, as well as a myriad of atmospheric scenes such as Mountain Mist and Mirage.
-To listen to every piece click here.

 This selection contains a distinctly appealing atmospheric sound, and one which I think both adult and child beginners will enjoy.
 A wide range of piano techniques are introduced, and therefore these little pieces form excellent teaching material.

 I have two signed copies of this volume to give away, so please leave your comments in the comment box at the end of this post, and I will select two winners, and will announce them on this blog on Sunday evening (British time).